jglazar/notes/statistics/deep_learning.md

   * AI tasks like images, sound, and text obey manifold assumption.
   Uniform noise never resembles realistic examples.

+## Deep feedforward networks (Chapter 5)

+Deep learning learns basis, rather than using generic basis (poor generalization) or custom basis (domain-specific)

+Need nonlinear functions within NN.
+Use affine transformations with nonlinear activation functions
+  * ReLU is easy to optimize with gradient-based methods and generalizes well
+    * Generalizations are max(0,zi) + ai min(0,zi).
+Abs val has ai = -1 (good
+      for images); leaky has ai = 0.01; parametric learns ai
+  * Maxout groups zi into k groups and outputs max of given group.
+Learns the activation fct.
+Has catastrophic forgetting issue.
+  * Saturation of sigmoid causes low gradients, which is bad for learning

+Loss function is typically negative log-lik of p(y|x,b) (same as cross-entropy) rather than SSE or SAE, since those have vanishing gradients for saturated units

+Linear units used for Gaussian outputs; sigmoid for Bernoulli; softmax for multinoulli

+Deep networks require fewer parameters and nodes than shallow.
+Deep architectures express useful priors and learn many small building blocks

+Skip connections allow gradient to flow more directly from output to input

+Backprop uses dynamic programming to store intermediate derivs in chain rule

 ## Linear factor models (Chapter 13)

 Linear factor model generates x by adding noise to linear